Home of English Grammar

 2. Will he play for our team?

-4. I should be able to beat him.
-(Express possibility)
+4. I could beat him.

 5. Watch and pray lest you should fall into temptation.

 6. The old man would recline in a corner and sleep most of the time.
-(Express a habitual action in the past)

 7. I would rather read a novel than watch that stupid movie.